apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 Further, I identified individual blobs in the heatmap where I assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here are six frames and their corresponding heatmaps without threshold:
+Here are three frames and their corresponding heatmaps without threshold:

 ![alt text][image12]![alt text][image18]
 ![alt text][image13]![alt text][image19]